amiravni/MSGEQ7_ESP8266_WS2812/README.md

 # MSGEQ7_ESP8266_WS2812
-An equalizer controlled by The ESP8266 with the NodeMCU firmware, where the equalizer colors are controlled via WiFi
+An equalizer controlled by The ESP8266 with the NodeMCU firmware(Ver 1.0) or arduino IDE C++ firmware(Ver 2.0), where the equalizer colors are controlled via WiFi.

 Posts: